Yicong-Huang/Yicong-Huang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Yicong Huang is a 6th-year Ph.D. candidate at the [Information System Group (ISG)](https://isg.ics.uci.edu), Computer Science department, University of California, Irvine.
+Yicong Huang is a 6th-year Ph.D. candidate at the [Information Systems Group (ISG)](https://isg.ics.uci.edu), Computer Science department, University of California, Irvine.
 He is set to graduate in **June 2025**.
 Guided by [Dr. Chen Li](https://chenli.ics.uci.edu), he specializes in big data management, data processing systems, and